 Other Events – there may be further activities forming part of the Festival (potentially with Apples and Snakes and others) and any such activity shall be agreed by Hull 2017, the BBC and Wrecking Ball Press prior to inclusion in the Festival.

+The programme and schedule for the Project are attached at Schedule 2 of this Agreement.

 GOVERNANCE

-It is envisaged that the BBC shall be responsible for those elements of the Project which it is producing, that Humber Mouth/Wrecking Ball Press will be responsible for those elements of the Project it is producing and that any other partner shall be responsible for any other part of the Project which the parties agree shall become part of the Project.
+The BBC shall be responsible for those elements of the Project which it is producing, Wrecking Ball Press will be responsible for those elements of the Project it is producing and any other partner shall be responsible for any other part of the Project which the parties agree shall become part of the Project.

 The key elements of the Project are: